Python-scurity-encription/python-tutor/README.md

 # python-tutor
-Teach yourself python! learn all the important metheds
+Teach yourself python! learn all the important methods

 (need VS-code to run special file)